-- Developing new strategies to fight antibiotic resistance
+- Developing new strategies to fight antibiotic resistance, including vaccines against sugerbugs

 - Leading an international effort to map major brain circuits to understand how the mind works and the roots of brain disease

-- Pioneering studies on the links between obesity and malnutrition with the community of microbes that live in the gut
+- Pioneering studies probing the links between obesity and malnutrition and the community of microbes living in the gut

 - Identifying biomarkers in the brain and spinal cord to diagnose Alzheimer’s disease before symptoms develop